openstack-archive/fuel-ccp/doc/source/monitoring_and_logging.rst

 "logging" components of StackLight, or just the "monitoring" components.
 Or you may want to deploy all the StackLight components at once.

-In any case you will need to create StackLight-related roles in your CCP global configuration file (e.g. ``/etc/ccp/globals.yaml``) and you will need to assign these roles to nodes.
+In any case you will need to create StackLight-related roles in your CCP configuration file (e.g. ``/etc/ccp/ccp.yaml``) and you will need to assign these roles to nodes.

 For example: